 The easy observation was that these unstable weather patterns were partly a result of climate change.
 The science was there, but it still didn’t seem to be enough to alarm a majority of the folks in the world.
 The predictions were that more massive weather events and fires were on the way.
 This ultimately would lead to increased migration of people out of the impacted areas.
 This migration, particularly in Europe was already de-stabilizing democracies as native citizens felt overwhelmed by foreigners. (people of color or different religious traditions.)

-Future predictions highlighted this migration of people as a potential factor in the rise of autocratic governments that were not afraid to abuse foreigners or send them back to the hell holes they had come from.
+Future predictions highlighted this disruption concerning the migration of people as a potential factor in the rise of autocratic governments.
+They were not afraid to abuse immigrants or send them back to the hell holes they had come from.

-One example of an autocratic response to the current world challenges was the discovery that Israel’s NSO group had been using their spyware to target heads of state, activists, journalists and dissidents around the world that were critical of their policies or their abuse of the Palestinians.
+One example of an autocratic response to the current world challenges was the discovery that Israel’s NSO group had been using their spyware to target heads of state, activists, journalists and dissidents around the world that were critical of their policies or spying on the Palestinians.
 This disclosure telegraphed the rising awareness of something dubbed “surveillance capitalism.”
-States and large corporations now had the capability to manipulate their populations by stealing their personal data and using it to feed AI algorithms whose goal was to make the content addictive.
+States and large corporations now had the capability to manipulate their citizens by first stealing their personal data and the using it to feed AI algorithms whose goal was to distract them from what was really going on.

-The Chinese version of this was a “loyalty” system that was based on data collected from Chinese citizen’s cell phones.
-This collection effort tracked everything from who they talked to, what they purchased and where they traveled.
+The Chinese version of this was a “loyalty” system that measured their citizens support based on data collected from their citizen’s cell phones.
+This collection effort tracked everything from who they talked to, what they purchased to where they traveled.
 Their “loyalty” score could determine if they got a particular job or not or if their kids got into the best schools.